About This Course

 Course Outline

-The Bachelor of Commerce Degree programme is the leading undergraduate business degree in Ireland.
-It is designed for motivated students who intend on making a future impact on the business world.
-This highly innovative degree offers a comprehensive range of 5 employment led thematic majors in the fourth year:
+Our Bachelor of Commerce degree programme is the leading undergraduate business degree in Ireland.
+It is designed for motivated students who intend to make a future impact on the business world.
+This highly innovative degree offers a comprehensive range of five employment-led thematic majors in Year 4:

 - Banking and Financial Markets